gayathri-venu/Semantic_segmentation/README.md

 2. Open a video stream pointer to input video file on and initialize our video writer object.

-3. Determine the total  number of frames in the video.

-4. Loop over the frames and perform the same steps we performed for images.
+3. Loop over the frames of the video and perform the same steps we performed for images.

-5. Write the output frame to disk.
+4. Write the output frame to disk.

 ### Output